abc1199281/SW_InterviewPrep/4_EfectiveCplusplus/Readme.md

 ## Motivation
 *Do things right and do the rignt thing.*

 There are plenty ways to implement things.
-How to do things right?
+But, how to do things right?

-We should follow the new standard C++ so that we can utilize more effective tools.
+1. We should follow the new standard C++ so that we can utilize more effective tools.
+2. We should understand the foundamental of C/C++ scheme (e.g., memory allocation).

 ## Category Method
-Here I record all the questions come into my mind while learning C++11.
-There are several levels for me to record.
+Here I record all the questions come into my mind while learning C++11/C. There are several levels for me to record.

 - [Basic] :
     - Classic C++/C concepts.